Skip to main content

 The VA disability compensation calculator by CCK saves you the time and headache of attempting VA math on your own.

-While it may seem like calculating a combined disability rating requires only simple addition, it quickly turns into calculating percentages of percentages.
-Two plus two does not always equal four in VA math; so, a disability rating calculator can be quite useful.
+While it may seem like calculating a combined disability percentage requires only simple addition, it quickly turns into calculating percentages of percentages.
+Two plus two does not always equal four in VA math – so, a disability payments calculator can be quite useful.
 This VA math calculator can give veterans an idea of what to expect from their VA disability claims.

-Veterans with one service-connected disability do not need to do VA math: your single rating will directly correspond to your monthly compensation amount, as per 38 CFR Book C. Veterans with multiple ratings and other considerations will have to calculate a combined disability rating.
+Veterans with one service-connected disability do not need to do VA math.
+Their single rating will directly correspond to your monthly disability benefits, as per 38 CFR Book C. Veterans with multiple ratings and other considerations will have to calculate a combined disability rating.

 Here is how VA math works: